bcgov/nr-arch-exploration/Metabase/README.md

 # Metabase

-This folder contains the OpenShift templates required in order to build and deploy an instance of Metabase onto OpenShift with **Specific Intention to Connection to Legacy Oracle DB** Over Encrypted Listeners support.
+This folder contains the OpenShift templates required in order to build and deploy an instance of Metabase onto OpenShift with _**Specific Intention to Connection to Legacy Oracle DB**_ Over Encrypted Listeners support.

+**_Currently, only one host of oracle is supported, Connecting to multiple oracle hosts over encrypted listeners is not supported._**

 #For Windows users, please make you have access to OpenShift namespace.